 Gravity's split explained (and defended)

-What the 30 percent execution slice actually covers
+What the execution slice actually covers

 Every agent run consumes real money.
 AI inference on frontier models, vector storage, workflow orchestration, tool calls, retries.
 OpenAI's pricing page (OpenAI, 2026) shows GPT-class inference at $2.50 to $10 per million tokens, and a single non-trivial agent run can burn 20k to 200k tokens.
-The 30 percent execution slice exists because somebody has to pay that bill in cash, immediately.
+The execution slice exists because somebody has to pay that bill in cash, immediately.

-What the 50 percent platform slice actually covers
+What the platform slice actually covers

 What you don't pay on Gravity